 Probation grants convicted offenders the opportunity to avoid jail and prison, but the privilege doesn’t come for free.
 In exchange, probationers are expected to comply with a long list of strict rules and regulations enforced by the Probation Division of the New Jersey judiciary.
 Many of these rules are the standard conditions that apply to nearly every case.
 Many of these are very important – but many are also the easiest to accidentally violate.

-If you’re found guilty of a probation violation in New Jersey, you could be sent back to jail or prison to serve the maximum sentence for the underlying crime.
+If you’re found guilty of a probation violation in Atlantic City, you could be sent back to jail or prison to serve the maximum sentence for the underlying crime.
 If you want to stay out of jail and avoid accidentally breaking the rules, it’s critically important to have a good understanding of New Jersey’s standard probation conditions.
 If you need help with your probation violation or criminal charges, talk to an Atlantic City probation defense lawyer like those at the Law Offices of John J. Zarych today.
 Call our law offices at (609) 616-4956 to schedule a free consultation on your case.

 Drug Possession, Gun Possession, and Other Crimes While on Probation

 The U.S. Probation Office for the District of New Jersey sets 16 “standard conditions”, or rules that most probationers must follow.
 Keep in mind that these conditions represent only the standard, and that every case is different.
 Your case may have additional conditions attached, or may not use each and every standard condition.
 If you have any doubts or questions, you should contact an experienced criminal defense lawyer for legal guidance.

 The 16 conditions generally apply regardless of whether the offender was convicted of an indictable crime (felony) or a disorderly persons (misdemeanor).
 These conditions are also meant for adult probationers only; juvenile probation has a very different set of rules.